-The Basque Country is one of the very few regions of Spain that the Romans and the Moors never conquered.
-As a result, the people in this area developed their own unique culture without the influences of the conquerors.
-You won’t find Roman ruins or Moorish architecture in San Sebastian.
+As a result, unlike in many other parts of Spain, you won’t find many Roman ruins—or any Moorish architecture—in San Sebastian.
 This also means that Latin and Arabic had no influence on the Basque language, which is definitely not the case with Spanish!

 3. Many locals speak Basque

 That reminds us—one key thing to know before visiting San Sebastian is that the local language may surprise you!